-- A. All visitors must report to the office when they arrive at school. - B. All visitors are given and required to wear a building pass while they are in the building. - C. Staff are expected to question people in the building whom they do not recognize and who are not wearing a building pass, and to question people who are "hanging around" the building after hours. - D. Students and staff are expected to immediately report to a teacher or administrator any suspicious behavior or situation that makes them uncomfortable. - E. As many unneeded outside doors as possible are locked during the school day. - F. Portions of the building that will not be needed after the regular school days are closed off.
+- A. All visitors must enter through the office when they arrive at school during the school day. - B. All visitors are given and required to wear a building pass while they are in the building. - C. Staff is expected to question people in the building whom they do not recognize and who are not wearing a building pass, and to question people who are "hanging around" the building after hours. - D. Students and staff are expected to immediately report to a teacher or administrator any suspicious behavior or situation that makes them uncomfortable. - E. Outside doors are locked during the school day. - F. Students entering or leaving the building during the day, have permission from the Principal, or a designee, must use the office door and sign in and out. - G. Portions of the building that will not be needed after the regular school days are closed off.